Beakerboy/PezBase/README.md

  A data module collects all the custom entities and fields for the website.

 ### Reports
- A UI module contains custom controllers and pages.
+ A UI module contains custom controllers and views.

 ### Theme
  A theme module provides the look of the wbesite